MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-NL-SQL.md

     ```

     > [!NOTE]
-    > Although we'll focus on Azure OpenAI throughout this tutorial, if you only supply an `OPENAI_API_KEY` value in the *.env* file, the application will use OpenAI instead.
-If you choose to use OpenAI instead of Azure OpenAI you may see different results.
-This is because Azure OpenAI uses the same models as OpenAI, but has additional security and responsible AI features built-in.
+    > Although we'll focus on Azure OpenAI throughout this tutorial, if you only supply an `OPENAI_API_KEY` value in the *.env* file, the application will use OpenAI instead. **If you choose to use OpenAI instead of Azure OpenAI you may see different results.**

 1. Locate the `getAzureOpenAICompletion()` function.